 - MDMA has a high potential for addiction and abuse

 Most people who try MDMA do not become addicted, but this does not mean Ecstasy tablets are safe.
 Unpredictable combinations of drugs make each use a gamble.
-If you or someone you know is having trouble quitting MDMA, call The Recovery Village Palm Beach.
+If you or someone you know is having trouble quitting MDMA, call The Recovery Village Palm Beach at Baptist Health.

 Drug Enforcement Administration.
 “3,4-Methylenedioxymethamphetamine.”
 2013.
 Accessed Aug 12, 2019.